Arnold Schwarzenegger Admits he 'Stepped over the Line Several Times' with Women

 While campaigning in Fresno in 2003, Arnold Schwarzenegger was pressed about an infamous 1977 interview with now-defunct Oui magazine, in which he boasted about his sex life and drug usage.
 In the interview, Schwarzenegger described an incident where multiple bodybuilders “jumped” on a woman and whisked her upstairs to engage in group sex.
 “Everybody jumped on her and took her upstairs, where we all got together in an orgy,” he told the outlet.

-As Gawker reported in 2011, Schwarzenegger’s past is chalked full of alleged sexually deviant behavior:
+As Gawker reported in 2011, Schwarzenegger’s past is chock full of alleged sexually deviant behavior:

 In 2000, according to Premiere, after British journalist Anne Richardson interviewed him, he “tweaked her nipple” in an attempt to determine whether her breasts were real.
 During the filming of Terminator 2 in 1991, he abruptly lifted his co-star Linda Hamilton—who was dating director James Cameron at the time—on to his lap during a limo ride with Cameron in the car “and began fondling her breasts through the very thin top she was wearing.”
 In 1975, according to the Los Angeles Times, he sneaked up behind a 19-year-old girl sitting on a workout bench, “reached under her T-shirt and touched her bare left breast.”
 In 1980, he saw an acquaintance on the street, called her over to his car, and “grabbed and squeezed” her breast.
 On the set of T2, he asked a female crew member, “Have you ever had a man slide his tongue in your [anus]?”
 In the late 1980s, he told a waitress, “I want you to go in the bathroom, stick your finger in your [vagina], and bring it out to me.”
 None of this counted as cheating on Shriver, however.
 According to Spy, Schwarzenegger plays Clinton rules: “It’s not cheating.
 It’s only a plo-job.”